bywatersolutions/koha-plugin-csv2marc/README.md

 On the plugin configuration page, you will find a form in which you need to add your mappings before using the plugin.

 Add a line for each tag you'd like to create.
 In that tag you can have multiple subfields that should be created and the column index to be used.
-NOTE: Columns indexes begin at 0
+NOTE: Columns indexes begin at 0.

 Repeatable fields require the use of underscore on the tag number as shown in this example configuration.
-Notice the example makes 650s be created using the same columns several times (for indicators and source).
+Notice the example makes 650 fields be created reusing the column for indicators and source.
 Remember to add _required: true_ the not-reused subfield (the main heading in the example).
-This way only meaningful fields will be created (you will notice if you are dealing with multiple repeated fields).
+This is needed to prevent creating fields if the main subfield is not present on the spreadsheet.

 Control fields are supported!
 It is recommended that you put a default value for the control field in a column (configured as position 0), and then define the positions mappings.
 See _000_ in the example below.